AayushGuragain/shopping_list/README.md

 Django version 3.2.5, using settings 'shopping_list.settings'
 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK."
 5. Copy the http link and run it in your browser.
+The http link might be different from the example.